VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 lead time for changes, time to restore service, and change failure rate.

 The good news is that a secure online voting solution doesn't have steep demands for scalability or performance.
-It's not like there will be tens of thousands of votes per second; this isn't [The Masked Singer](https://www.fox.com/the-masked-singer/).
+It's not like there will be tens of thousands of votes per second.
+This isn't [The Masked Singer](https://www.fox.com/the-masked-singer/).

 Even if there were one instance of the platform for the entire United States, that's about 150 million voters.
 That's not a lot.
 And because in America every state runs its own platform, for better or worse, you'd have at most one instance of the platform for each [state and inhabited territory](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States).